All Episodes

 It was inevitable.

-It was not a summer of love, and now them cleaning up this mess.
+It was not a summer of love.

 Well, it looks like they're preparing for a showdown in the autonomy zone.

-They have basically said, we will determine which crime, which murders is important, and if it's not a black kid or a black man involved with a white police officer, we don't care about any black on black crime.
+And if it's not a black kid or a black man involved with a white police officer, we don't care about any black on black crime.

-We don't care about in the chaos.
+We don't care about any of the chaos.

-Your order, CNN, MSNBC, Democrats not to utter a word.
+Your order, CNN, MSNBC, Democrats, not to utter a word.

 What is going on in this country is outright lawlessness.

-Uh Joe Biden, in my opinion, is the Woodrow Wilson after he had a stroke.
+Joe Biden, in my opinion, is the Woodrow Wilson after he had a stroke.

-He is being run by surrogate.
+He is being run by surrogates.

 And I'm telling you right now, the Democratic Party has been hijacked.